ontolex/morph/index.md

 </div>
 </div>

-While theoretically inflection classes can vary in their level of uniformity (cf. the Latin noun third declension, which has plenty of variation in endings), in OntoLex-Morph, an inflection class should not contain allomorphy, i.e. each noun belonging to the same inflection class should share all the possible endings (or apply the exactly the same set or rules).
+While theoretically inflection classes can vary in their level of uniformity (cf. the Latin noun third declension, which has plenty of variation in endings), in OntoLex-Morph, an inflection class should not contain allomorphy, i.e. each noun belonging to the same inflection class should share all the possible endings (or apply the exactly the same set of rules).

 In addition, an instance of [=Inflection Class=] may contain metadata information about this class.

-The link between lexical entries and the corresponding inflection classes is not defined in OntoLex-Morph, but modelled by reusing
+The link between lexical entries and the corresponding inflection classes is not defined in OntoLex-Morph, but modelled by reusing a
 <a data-cite="ontolex">morphological pattern</a>.
 Inflection rules are connected to their corresponding inflection classes via the [=inflection class property=].

 <div class="entity" about="morph:inflectionClass" typeof="owl:ObjectProperty">